meisbobzheng/can-gripping-robot/README.md

 - ⚠️ On some systems (especially Windows), installing pyaudio via pip might fail.
 You can download a precompiled wheel from here and install it using pip install <filename>.whl.
 - This is for voice recognition: https://github.com/Uberi/speech_recognition/tree/master

 ### Robot movement plan:

 - From home position, move to scout position
 - Scan 360 degrees (8 quadrants) and take images of each position
 - Determine the quadrant with the highest confidence
 - Move in scout position to that angle
 - Center the bounding box
 - Calculate distance of can
 - Move scout in a linear motion towards the can
 - Grip
 - Go back to home position

+curl 'https://raw.githubusercontent.com/Interbotix/interbotix_ros_manipulators/main/interbotix_ros_xsarms/install/amd64/xsarm_amd64_install.sh' > xsarm_amd64_install.sh